al1brn/geonodes/README.md

 ## Scripting geometry

-In Blender, geometry nodes are global functions operating on geometry.
+Geometry nodes are global functions operating on geometry passed through sockets.
-You must think in terms of procedures and their arguments and parameters.

-**geonodes** is geometry oriented.
-Central classes are geometries and domains which expose geometry methods and properties.
+**geonodes** presents the nodes sockets as classes and the nodes as methods.

-Rather than thinking : _"What are the inputs of the 'Set Curve Tilt' node to change the tilt of the spline #2 of my curve ?"_, you take benefit of an object oriented language: a Curve object manages a list of Splines.
-A Spline has a `tilt` attribute.
+Rather than thinking : _"What are the inputs of the 'Set Curve Tilt' node to change the tilt of spline #2?"_, you take benefit of an object oriented language and simply write:
-The script becomes natural:

 ```python

 curve.splines[2].tilt = 1

 ```

 ### Geometry classes